The Way to Save Ourselves

 The Way To Save Ourselves is an EP by None the Less which was released on 25 May 2009.
 The album was recorded at EAS Studios in Milton Keynes and was produced by Ed Sokolowski.

+One reviewer praised the album for its riffs, but criticized its abrupt transitions in style.
+Another praised its originality among British nu-skool metal bands, specifically noting the background melodies.